LEEYJ1021/structural-signal-irrelevance/README.md

 > needed on a first read) and **[Appendix B](#appendix-b--out-of-scope-figures-study-2)**
 > (figures from a separate companion study, included for completeness), with the full
 > figure-to-section map in §13.

+> **A note on downstream use.** This repository is written as *preparatory research
+> material* — the evidentiary scaffolding, robustness checks, and figure set a future
+> manuscript would draw on — rather than as manuscript prose itself.
+Journal-facing
+> framing (literature review depth, managerial-implications narrative, abstract, formal
+> hypothesis numbering conventions) is intentionally left for a separate paper-writing
+> pass; what is preserved and strengthened here is the underlying evidentiary structure,
+> the full figure set, and the repository organization those downstream materials will be
+> built from.

 ---